An official website of the United States government

 Background

-The Navy has two types of in-service mines, the Quickstrike mine (Marks 62, 63 and 65) and the Submarine Launched Mobile Mine (SLMM) (Mark 67).
+The U.S. Navy has two types of in-service mines; the Quickstrike family of mines (Mk 62, 63 and 65) and the Submarine Launched Mobile Mine (SLMM) (Mk 67).

-The Quickstrike is a family of shallow-water, aircraft-laid mines used against surface and subsurface craft.
-Quickstrike versions Mark 62 and Mark 63 are converted general purpose, 500-pound and 1,000-pound bombs, respectively.
-The Mark 65 is a 2,000-pound mine, which utilizes a thin-walled mine case, rather than a bomb body.
+• Quickstrike mines (Mk 62 and 63) are converted general purpose, 500-pound and 1,000 lb. bombs respectively, that are laid by aircraft in shallow water.
+The Mk 65 is a 2,000 lb. mine, which uses a thin-walled mine case rather than a bomb body.

 General Characteristics, Navy Mines